deja-vu-platform/deja-vu/README.md

 `npm install` to install dependencies.
 Since we use TypeScript, you also need to run `typings install` to install type dependencies.
 We use Grunt to compile and run the code.
 To build a library do `grunt lib` and to build a cliche `grunt dv-mean:lib`.
-You can also see a "development" page for a cliche with `grunt dv-mean:test`.
+You can also see a "development" page for a cliché with `grunt dv-mean:dev`.
 The development page will display all widgets.

 You can install and build all packages in this repo using `node install-all.js`.